-Under MTD for VAT, businesses must use MTD-compliant software to submit their VAT returns, unless they are currently exempt from MTD.
+Businesses must use MTD-compliant software to submit their VAT returns, unless they are exempt from MTD for VAT.

-If you don't use accounting software to submit your VAT returns you need to identify what commercial software solutions will suit your business.
+If you don't already use accounting software to submit your VAT returns you need to identify what commercial software solutions will suit your business.
 This may involve a number of software packages or spreadsheets which transfer data between them by way of digital links (see below).
-HMRC will not provide free software to submit VAT returns under MTD.
+HMRC will not provide software to submit VAT returns under MTD.